CodeYourFuture/syllabus/docs/js-core-1/week-2/lesson.md

 checkIsTrue(2 < 1);
 ```

-The `>` symbol in the expression is a **comparison operator**.
-Comparison operators compare two values.
+The `>` symbol in the expressions above is also a **comparison operator**.
 This operator checks to see if the number on the left is bigger than the number on the right.

 ```sh
 >   greater than